MicrosoftDocs/sql-docs/docs/machine-learning/data-exploration/python-dataframe-sql-server.md

 1. Follow the instructions in [AdventureWorks sample databases](../../samples/adventureworks-install-configure.md#download-bak-files) to download the correct OLTP version of the AdventureWorks file and restore it as a database.
 This database will be used as a datasource.
 1. Follow the directions in [Restore a database from a backup file](../../azure-data-studio/tutorial-backup-restore-sql-server.md#restore-a-database-from-a-backup-file) in Azure Data Studio, using these details:
    - Import from the **AdventureWorks.bak** file - you downloaded.
-   - Name the target database "AdventureWorks."
+   - Name the target database "AdventureWorks".
 ::: moniker-end
 ::: moniker range="=azuresqldb-mi-current||=sqlallproducts-allversions"
 1. Follow the instructions in [AdventureWorks sample databases](../../samples/adventureworks-install-configure.md#download-bak-files) to download the correct OLTP version of the AdventureWorks file and restore it as a database.
 This database will be used as a datasource.
 1. Follow the directions in [Restore a database to a Managed Instance](/azure/sql-database/sql-database-managed-instance-get-started-restore) in SQL Server Management Studio, using these details:
    - Import from the **AdventureWorks.bak** file - you downloaded.
-   - Name the target database "AdventureWorks."
+   - Name the target database "AdventureWorks".
 ::: moniker-end

 You can verify that the restored database exists by querying the **HumanResources.Department** table: